AndreiZ77/AutoTestsCourse/README.md

 Homework at the Auto tests course Stepik (https://stepik.org/course/575)

-The test_items.py checks the ability to add goods to the basket in the online store, when choosing different languages.
+The tests checks the ability to add goods to the basket in the online store, when choosing different languages.

 First of all, you need to install: